(Above: LP cover for Welcome Home, 1987)

 Their follow-up LP, 1986’s Welcome Home, was a little darker-sounding.
 The first single from the album, “What About Love,” seemed peppy at first listen until you realize that it’s about another complicated relationship.
 But the song that jumped out at me was “Coming Up Close.”
 It’s a tale of yet another complicated relationship, this time a sort of missed connection.
 The jangly guitar and haunting vocal made it the sort of thing I loved to throw into my college radio shows.
 The song missed the mark, stalling at #59 on the pop chart but getting some attention from rock radio.

 In the fall of 1988 the band put out a third album, Everything’s Different Now.
 We gave the title track a bunch of airplay at WLRA, but there weren’t enough others doing the same to help it become a hit.
 (Heck, just on the airplay on my show alone this should have charted.)
 A second single, “(Believed You Were) Lucky,” barely dented the chart – and ‘Til Tuesday was, essentially, no more.
-Legal trouble with the label kept Mann from recording solo for a few years, but in 1992 she set out on that career.
+Legal trouble with the label kept Mann from recording solo for a few years, but in 1992 she finally set out on that career.
 In 1995 she released an album called I’m With Stupid.
 From that one, I recommend “You’re With Stupid Now.”
 It’s a song about – you guessed it – a complicated relationship.
 The vocals, though, are stunning.

 “Coming Up Close” is another one of those songs that should have been a bigger hit than it was.
 It’s also one that should turn up in more of those 80s weekends that local radio likes to do.
 It evokes a clear picture of that mid-to-late-80s female singer/songwriter vibe that doesn’t get much attention in favor of yet another spin for Bon Jovi or Pat Benatar.
 Maybe this can get fixed?
 (Hell, even one of the Tom Petty tracks I mentioned earlier would be an improvement.)